 Fig. 1 shows that between row to row and plant to plant used the same spacing, and it is called square or tile planting.
-TPS with $25 \times 25$ cm plant spacing could produce a rice crop population of 160,000 clumps/ha and the optimum plant spacing.
+TPS with 25 × 25 cm plant spacing could produce a rice crop population of 160,000 clumps/ha and the optimum plant spacing.
 This statement was supported by Daba and Mekonnen (2022), the inter-row plant spacing of 25 cm was an agronomically feasible and economic spacing for rice cultivation.
 Added support from Reuben et al. (2016), the optimum plant spacing of rice crops was found at $25 \times 25$ cm and gave the maximum yield per hectare.

 Furthermore, some research results showed closer spacing in rows of $25 \times 15$ cm (direct seed planting system) and $20 \times 10$ cm (transplanting system) could result in higher production and minimal weed disturbance (Salma et al., 2017).
 It further explained that the planting density in the row could increase the grain produced from more panicles per unit (Hu et al., 2020) and further reinforced that the decrease in the density and dry weight of the maximum weed occurred at a row spacing of 15 cm (Ali et al., 2019), weed-free crops with a plant spacing of $25 \times 15$ cm could give rice yields higher.
 The spacing of 15 cm in a row was the best spacing (Islam et al., 2020).
-It can be summarized that the best spacing of $25 \times 25$ cm can be changed into $25 \times 12.5$ cm.
+It can be summarized that the best spacing between rows was 25 cm and rows can be narrowed to 10-15 cm.
+Therefore, the TPS with a spacing of 25 × 25 cm can be changed into 25 × 12.5 cm.

 Jarwo Planting System

 The closer spacing could increase rice yields with higher resource usage efficiency (Htwe et al., 2021).
-Next, the TPS with $25 \times 12.5$ cm plant spacing could modify into $25 \times 12.5 \times 50$ cm in JPS.
+Next, the TPS with 25 × 12.5 cm plant spacing could modify into 25 × 12.5 × 50 cm in JPS.
 It can explain that the number of 25 cm indicated the spacing between rows.
 The number of 12.5 cm was spacing in rows (edge), while the number of 50 cm was an empty row (twice the width between rows).

 The JPS is one of the planting systems in rice farming fields (Istiyanti, 2021).
 The closer spacing caused a lower leaf area per clump due to light, nutrients, and water limitations.
 At wide spacing, crops can capture more light because the shade effect between crops is less (Mondal et al., 2013) in TPS.
 Therefore, it needs to be modified with JPS.
 In JPS, the closer spacing in rows was more advantageous, as long as the spacing between rows was loose.
-There are several types of JPS have been developed in Indonesia, including 2:1 (consisting of two rows of crops and one row without crops), 3:1 (consisting of three rows of crops and one row without crops).
+There are several types of JPS have been developed in Indonesia, including 2:1 (consisting of two rows of crops and one row without crops), 3:1 (consisting of three rows of crops and one row without crops), and 4:1 (consisting of four rows of crops and one row without crops).